daniel-keogh/graph-theory/OVERVIEW.md

 ## Algorithms

-In order to more adequately explain the algorithms in the code, it is necessary to provide a brief primer on finite automata.
+In order to more adequately explain the algorithms in the code, it is necessary to provide some background on finite automata.

 ### Finite Automata